Planning a garden in January?

 - Choose a scale for the map of your garden.
 Write it down on the graph paper or in your journal.

 - If you already have a garden, draw it to scale on graph paper or in your journal.
 If you are starting from scratch, you’ll have to estimate how much room you will need.
 Mel Bartholomew, author of All New Square Foot Gardening, recommends 48 square feet of space for every adult and 27 square feet for every child in the family.
 A third of this space is used to grow daily salads.
 Another third supplies the non-salad vegetable needs, such as tomatoes for soup and onions for cooking purposes.
-The last third is for vegetables to store for later and for unusual plants you want to grow just for fun.
+The last third is for vegetables to preserve and for unusual plants you want to grow just for fun.
 This is probably a good starting point; as you gain experience, you can always expand the garden.

 - Calculate how much produce you can handle and jot it down on your plant list.
 If you have no interest in canning or otherwise preserving vegetables, you probably only need one cucumber plant and a couple of tomatoes, for instance.
 Start small.
 You can always plant more next year.
 With fast-growing vegetables, you can even plant more later this year.

 - As you draw, shade in areas for paths.
 These paths should generally be about two feet wide—narrower paths are hard to navigate, while wider paths only increase the area that must be weeded without increasing the harvest.
 That said, if you are seriously klutzy or have difficulty maintaining your balance, you may benefit from paths that are three feet wide.